maaretp/ExploratoryTestingBook/manuscript/0010_ExploratoryTestingFoundations.md

 With specification, we can find phrases to test with that showcase the application’s functionality.
 This good demo phrase for E-primer - "To be or not to be is Hamlet's dilemma" - is a result of testing, not the first idea to use the application even based on its Wikipedia description.
 We can best get good demo examples by asking the developers on how they discover the functionality.
 The phrase illustrates how you can get to seeing both Discouraged words and Possible violations, while counting words correctly.

-We have not talked to the application developer, Alan Richardson aka eviltester, to understand why he would choose to separate these two concepts.
-A working theory from exploration is that Possible violations are algorithmically harder to separate and require human assessment on whether it is possessive or a short form of "is".
+We have not talked to the application developer, [Alan Richardson](https://twitter.com/eviltester), to understand why he would choose to separate these two concepts.
+A working theory from exploration is that possible violations are algorithmically harder to separate and require human assessment on whether it is possessive or a short form of "is".

 ![Source Code](images/ETF/Slide26.jpg)